 The sub-prime mortgage fiasco and subsequent global financial meltdown have left many organizations scrambling amidst budget cuts, layoffs and corporate reorganizations.
-When it comes to IT, the recession is suddenly making outsourcing CRM
+When it comes to IT, the recession is suddenly making outsourcing CRM and other functions more attractive options, according to analysts.

 "If anything [the recession is] increasing the focus on spend," said Phil Fersht, research director, global business services and outsourcing with Boston-based AMR Research Inc. "Companies aren't going to be spending more money on IT and services.
 They're trying to get more with less, and that means exploring avenues that take advantage of lower-cost delivery.
 There will be more demand for outsourcing services that have immediate cost impacts on the business and not a heavy initial investment."